Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/online-learning/content.md

 Live Classes – on a scheduled basis October – May
 #### Where:
-Online upgrading can be accessed any time of the day with a computer and Internet access.
+Online upgrading can be accessed any time of the day with a computer and Internet access

 To register, visit www.learninghub.ca
 #### Ask For: